-- the terms of your request - the FOI Act - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines) - advice from Departmental officers with responsibility for matters relating to the documents to which you sought access
+- the terms of your request

+- the document relevant to the request

+- the FOI Act

+- Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines)

+- advice from departmental officers with responsibility for matters relating to the document to which you sought access

-4 Documents in scope of request
+4 Document in scope of request

-The Department has identified four documents as falling within the scope of part 1 of your request.
-These documents were in the possession of the Department on 5 May 2020 when your request was received.
+The Department has identified one document as falling within the scope of your request.
+This document was in the possession of the Department on 17 August 2022 when your request was received.